the-events-calendar/event-tickets/readme.txt

 * Fix - Ticketed Commerce events will now be accurately categorized and counted under the ticketed tab in the Dashboard Event List.
 [ET-1774]
 * Fix - The attendee export functionality for old converted recurring events has been improved to accurately export attendees.
 [ET-1739]
 * Fix - The Attendee List will now be correctly displayed when the 'Show attendees list on event page' option is enabled within the classic editor.
 [ETP-623]
+* Fix - Ensure the Attendees page displays correctly when accessed through the Events Manager.
+[ECP-1527]

 = [5.6.2] 2023-06-29 =